RSGallery2/RSGallery2_Project/Documentation/Maintenance/Maint.ConolidadeDb.md

 (2) If the image exists it is marked here <br>
 (3) Select the line with clicking on marker in front<br>
 (4) Use button "Create missing images". <br>If all goes well then the line of this image will disappear in the next display of the page

-#### Back door assignment of images to existing galleries

-You may upload the image by FTP to the rsgallery2 "original" destination folder and start the creation of the display and thumb images manual by using a maintenance function